 The machine's lifetime is also important to consider when purchasing a machine.
 Fiber lasers have the longest lifetime, around 100,000 hours.
 The diode laser has a lifetime of about 20-50,000 hours.

 Lifespan: fibre laser > diode laser > CO2 laser

 The production price of a diode laser is much lower than that of a fiber laser, so many businesses falsely advertise their diode laser as a fiber laser.
 For the same power, the production price of a fiber laser is about five times higher than that of a diode laser, and the price difference increases as the power increases.

 Typically the 10 w diode laser engraver sells for between $500-$1000, and the 20 w fiber laser cutter sells for $1500-$3000.

 However, the fiber laser cutter has a longer life span and more productive.
 If you want to start a laser business with a laser cutter,fiber laser cutter is the best choice.

 Both are solid-state lasers, so both have low maintenance requirements.
 And as laser engraving does not touch the material, there is no loss during the engraving/cutting.

 If the fiber laser damages any fibers during use, you have to replace the entire laser module.

 The diode laser has no laser source, so you don't have to worry about damage to the fiber cable.
 Diode laser requires you to worry about the module overheating and the laser module burning up.
 If it does, the entire laser module will need to be replaced.

-Choose a diode laser cutter if you want to use the laser for personal use.
-Still, if you want to use the laser for your own small business or other commercial use, it is recommended that you choose a fiber laser cutter or a CO2 laser cutter, depending on your business needs.
+Choose a diode laser cutter if you want to buy the laser for personal.
+Still, if you want to use the laser for small business or other commercial, I recommend you choose fiber laser cutter or CO2 laser cutter.
+How to choose depending on your business needs.